gabrielfreirebraz/quake-log-api/README.md

 - **KD Ratio:** List of players ranked by the best performance in the KD Ratio indicator across all matches.
 - **Player Score:** List of players ranked by the best performance, taking into account the KD Ratio and the number of kills in all matches.

-Using the general metrics, it is possible to develop interfaces that display the individual ranking of each metric or even the player score, which is commonly used in tournaments.
+Using the available metrics across matches, it is possible to develop interfaces that display the individual ranking of each metric or even the player score, which is commonly used in tournaments.

 <table>
 <tr>